MiriamS284/todo-app/README.md

 - **React**: Utilizes React functional components and hooks for state management and lifecycle events, providing a responsive and interactive user interface.
 - **CSS**: Custom stylesheets are used to enhance the UI and provide a seamless user experience across Desktop-Screen and Mobile devices.
+- **react-beautiful-dnd**: Implements drag-and-drop functionality for task reordering within the list.

 ## Features